yuyangw/yuyangw.github.io/_pages/about.md

 I am a Ph.D. student in Mechanical Engineering at <a href="https://www.cmu.edu/">Carnegie Mellon University</a>, where I am advised by Prof. <a href="https://www.meche.engineering.cmu.edu/directory/bios/barati-farimani-amir.html">Amir Barati Farimani</a> and working on Molecular Machine Learning.
 Meanwhile, I am also pursuing a M.S. in Machine Learning at CMU School of Computer Science.

-You can download my <a href="/assets/pdf/Yuyang_Wang_CV.pdf">CV</a> (last updated May 2022).
+You can download my <a href="/assets/pdf/Yuyang_Wang_CV.pdf">CV</a> (last updated October 2022).

 <b>Research Interest: </b>
 - Machine Learning
 - Graph Representation Learning
+- Molecular Modeling
 - Drug Discovery
-- Cheminformatics
-- Nanotechnology
+- Computational Material

-My research lies at the intersection of machine learning, drug discovery, and cheminformatics.
+My research lies at the intersection of machine learning, molecular modeling, and computational chemistry/material.
 I am especially interested in developing self-supervised molecular machine learning methods to learn generic graph representations that generalize on chemical space.
-I believe data-driven techniques bear promise for efficient <i>in silico</i> drug design and discovery.
+I believe data-driven techniques bear promise for efficient <i>in silico</i> molecule design and discovery.